qBioTurin/SIR/ReadME.md

     (*Trans\[T\].InPlaces\[k\].Card*).
 (2) ….
 -   **const int T**: index of the firing transition;
 -   **const double& time** : time.
+-   Any **additional parameters** must be added at the end of these standards, in the same order as written within the call.

-Notice that the function name has to correspond to the rate name associated with the general transition, in this case *InfectionFunction*.
+Notice that the function name has to correspond to the function name passed inside the **Call**, in this case *InfectionFunction*.

 Finally, the process can be derived be the *model.generation()* function